 How do I sign up for it?

-How many credits can I apply to a Sociology major or minor?
+How many credits can I apply to a Sociology major?

 Can I get credit for an internship that I’ve already done?